 You’ll need to select a codec that’s supported by your Bluetooth device, otherwise, it won’t work.
 You’ll need to look into that before buying a wireless headphone/speaker.
 Ideally, you’ll want your Bluetooth audio device to support Qualcomm aptX or Sony LDAC, but that’s also quite expensive, so not everyone can/wants to buy it.

 Headphones/speakers on the lower end of the budget support AAC codec, or SBC in most cases.
-Usually, they’ll come with SBC by default, but AAC codec is actually the better of the two, so you’ll want to switch to that.
-AAC is actually more advanced and supported by all SBC Codec Bluetooth devices.
+Usually, they’ll come with SBC by default, but the AAC codec is the better of the two, so you’ll want to switch to that.
+AAC is more advanced and supported by all SBC Codec Bluetooth devices.

 If you do buy a high-end headphone, you’ll want to switch to Qualcomm aptX or Sony LDAC if it comes with SBC by default.
 The aptX codec automatically activates on most android devices, but LDAC needs to be switched to manually.

 How to change the Bluetooth Codec on your Android Smartphone:

 So, without further ado, here’s how you change your Bluetooth Codec: